 Through Self-Directed Support option 1 (also known as a direct payment), many people choose to employ their own personal assistant to provide care and support for themselves or a loved one.

 Emma is an activities worker in the Grampian area who is employed through a direct payment.
-Emma offers social support to a young boy called Caden and has shared her experience of supporting Caden throughout lockdown.
+Emma offers social support to a young boy called Caden and has shared her experience of supporting him throughout lockdown.

 “I have been taking Caden out twice a week for walks during lockdown.
 We are now known as the ‘nature squad’!
 Caden has Autism and I always try to encourage him to learn new things.